mrVectorz/snips/container_workshop.md

 # touch containers/test_container/THIS_IS_TEST_CONTAINER
 ~~~

+##### Namespaces
+In this section of the example we're going to start unsharing namespaces, we can quicly to something that feels like a normal container.

-We can now already see that we have an almost container like feel with just a few namespaces:
+We can now already see that we have an almost container like feel:
 ~~~
 # unshare --mount --uts --ipc --net --pid --fork bash
 # ps